-In 2021, our sales metric was qualified by the operating leverage that incentivized profitable growth.
 The goals for all three measures represented challenging but attainable levels of performance determined based on consideration of our annual operating plan and external guidance.

-In order to ensure that achievement of these measures represents the performance of the core business, Adjusted EBITDA, and Net Sales were calculated at the 2021 budgeted foreign exchange rates and adjusted for specific items approved by the Compensation Committee, including restructuring charges, restructuring associated charges, the effect of certain charges related to acquisition and divestiture activity, and the effect of certain other items.
+In order to ensure that achievement of these measures represents the performance of the core business, Adjusted EBITDA, and Net Sales were calculated at the 2022 budgeted foreign exchange rates and adjusted for specific items approved by the Compensation Committee, including restructuring charges, restructuring associated charges, the effect of certain charges related to acquisition and divestiture activity, and the effect of certain other items.
 Free cash flow for the purposes of determining payout on the Annual Incentive Plan is based on a 13-month average.
-As a result of these adjustments, 2021 Adjusted EBITDA and Net Sales used for compensation purposes were lower than as disclosed in the Company's Form 10-K, and 2021 free cash flow used for compensation purposes was higher than as disclosed in the Company's Form 10-K.
+As a result of these adjustments, 2022 Adjusted EBITDA, Sales, and Free Cash Flow used for compensation purposes were higher than as disclosed in the Company's Form 10-K.

-These goals are intended to improve the quality of our earnings, profitability, revenue and cash flow, all of which are aligned with the long-term interest of our stockholders
+These goals are intended to improve the quality of our earnings, profitability, revenue and cash flow, all of which are aligned with the long-term interests of our stockholders

-2021 Performance Results
+2022 Performance Results

-In early 2022, the Compensation Committee reviewed the financial performance of our Company to determine the 2021 Financial Achievement Factor.
+In early 2023, the Compensation Committee reviewed the financial performance of our Company to determine the 2022 Financial Achievement Factor.
 The following chart summarizes the results of this analysis:

-2021 Annual Incentive Plan Results
+2022 Annual Incentive Plan Results